RTL Kockica

+History

+RTL Kockica launched at 11:01am on 11 January 2014.
+Initial programming included a mix of mostly European productions with a raft of Croatian content.
+With its launch, it became the first terrestrial children's channel in Croatia.

 Programming

 Original programming

 The channel produces a wide array of original programming, which consists mostly of small-scale production series airmed at children and intended for education or entertainment.

 Since 2023, RTL's streaming service Voyo offers a section titled Voyo Kids, which enables access to majority of RTL Kockica's programming catalogue.